-- under the rules of SPD, a WorkQuest-provided or -produced product or service does not meet the reasonable requirements of the agency; or - the requisitions made cannot be reasonably complied with using products or services produced by persons with disabilities.102
+- under the rules of SPD, a WorkQuest-provided or -produced product or service does not meet the reasonable requirements of the agency; or - the requisitions made cannot be reasonably complied with using products or services produced by persons with disabilities.101

 Agency purchases from other sources of products and services generally offered through the State Use Program are subject to enhanced scrutiny.
 Accordingly, specifications must satisfy a reasonable requirement by the agency and not be used to avoid the State Use Program.
-For example, if the purchase is for a pen with orange ink and WorkQuest only offers pens in black, blue, or red ink, the agency should document why black, blue, or red ink pens would not satisfy the agency's business need.
-To determine whether a WorkQuest-offered product or service meets the reasonable requirements of the agency, the agency must not consider price.
-An
+For example, if the purchase is for a pen with

-100 TEX.
+99 TEX.
 HUM.
 RES.
 CODE Chapter 122.

-101 TEX.
+100 TEX.
 HUM.
 RES.
 CODE § 122.008.

-102 TEX.
+101 TEX.
 HUM.
 RES.
 CODE § 122.016(a); 34 TEX.
 ADMIN.
 CODE § 20.306(b).